DT Horses

 Currently, seven trainers work at DT Horses, and Tuftin has made their continuing growth and education a major priority at his Scottsdale, Arizona, ranch.

 Tuftin’s goal isn’t just to help the top prospects get into the top hands.
-He wants his trainers riding every prospect to the best of that horse’s ability, finding that horse’s highest potential—whether it’s at the Ariat World Series of Team Roping during the NFR, in the barrel racing arena, at the local cow horse competition or at the World’s Greatest Horseman.
-Jeff Gleason, who manages the ranch in Scottsdale, is an exceptional horseman who helps oversee the entirety of the program, ensuring that each horse is handled with natural horsemanship fundamentals.
+He wants his trainers riding every prospect to the best of that horse’s ability and finding that horse’s highest potential—whether it’s at the Ariat World Series of Team Roping or the NFR, in the barrel racing arena or at the local cow horse competition or at the World’s Greatest Horseman.

 The Education